Master of Science in Engineering Management, Concentration in Manufacturing Online

 Apply with ease to the online manufacturing MSEM program

-Apply to the online M.S. in Engineering Management – Manufacturing program quickly and easily with our streamlined admission process.
+Apply to the engineering management online manufacturing program quickly and easily with our streamlined admission process.
 Review the admission requirements below and take the next step toward your professional goals.

 To be eligible to earn your M.S. in Engineering Management – Concentration in Manufacturing Management online from Texas State University, you must have the following: